Limit distributions for large P\'{o}lya urns: Embedding in continuous time and martingale connection

-(3) $u_1^pu_2^q-Q_{p,q}\in\Span \{ Q_{p',q'},~p'S+q'm<pS+qm\}$ for all nonnegative integers $p,q$. \end{Lem} Note that the reduced polynomial $Q_{p,q}$ is in fact the projection of $u_1^pu_2^q$ on a suitable characteristic subspace of $\Phi$'s restriction to some finite dimensional polynomial space, and that this spectral decomposition of $\Phi$ on polynomials has a particularly simple form (it is diagonalizable) because the urn is large and two-dimensional.
+Note that the reduced polynomial $Q_{p,q}$ is in fact the projection of $u_1^pu_2^q$ on a suitable characteristic subspace of $\Phi$ restriction to some finite-dimensional polynomial space, and that this spectral decomposition of $\Phi$ on polynomials has a particularly simple form (it is diagonalizable) because the urn is large and two-dimensional.
 See \cite{Pou08} for more details.